Identification of Information Structures in Bayesian Games: Identification of Information Structures

-In this section, we impose no hypothesis on the class of information structures to be considered.
-Instead, we assume that the econometrician observes the entire joint distribution of an equilibrium outcome and knows the precise payoff structure $(b,c,w)$.
+In this section, we impose no restriction on the class of information structures under consideration.
+Instead, we assume that the econometrician observes the entire joint distribution of an equilibrium outcome and knows the precise payoff structure $(w,b,c)$.

-The next definition offers a class of simple information structures, which is going to be the key throughout all subsequent results.
+The next definition introduces a class of simple information structures that will play a key role throughout the subsequent analysis.